-May 2022 Visit with Miranda Paul at New Albany Primary
+May 2023 Visit with Oge Mora at New Albany Primary

 Special thanks to our sponsors for supporting our Miranda Paul visit: The New Albany Community Foundation, NAWN, the Primary PTO, and the White family.